Dual Diagnosis Treatment Burlington, IA

 University Of Ia Hospitals And Clinics Chemical Dependency Services - 56.1 miles from Burlington, IA

-University Of Ia Hospitals And Clinics Chemical Dependency Services is a dual diagnosis treatment center in Iowa City, IA that provides treatment for mental health and substance abuse disorders that include phobias as well as antisocial personality disorder.
+University Of Ia Hospitals And Clinics Chemical Dependency Services is a dual-diagnosis treatment center in Iowa City, IA that provides treatment services for mental health and substance use disorders that include major depressive disorder as well as schizoid personality disorder.

 Address: 200 Hawkins Drive, Iowa City, IA 52242 in Johnson County